Brithdir, Gwynedd

 Brithdir is a small hamlet on the outskirts of Dolgellau, Gwynedd in the community of Brithdir and Llanfachreth.

 The Arts and Crafts Movement St Mark's Church is a Grade I listed building in the care of the Friends of Friendless Churches.
 Brithdir also includes a village hall, a phone box and a children's nursery.

+History

+Human activity in Brithdir dates back to the 2nd century AD, where Romans established a military outpost in a field known as Cae'r Fynwent near the River Wnion.
+The 19th and 20th century saw increased mining activity, including copper and slate.
+The defining landmark in the village is St. Mark’s Church.
+It was commissioned by Louisa Tooth in memory of her late husband.